-The holiday season can be considerably a stressful and overwhelming time.
-Holiday stress can take many forms; at this time of year, it’s not uncommon for us to overspend, to experience tense family interactions, to overeat or to drink in excess, or to experience feelings of loneliness or disappointment as one reflects on the past year.
+The holiday season can be a considerably stressful and overwhelming time.
+Holiday stress can take many forms.
+At this time of year, we might overspend, have some tense family interactions, overeat, drink to excess, or experience loneliness or disappointment as we reflect on the past year.
+It’s rough!
 Following are some considerations on dealing well with holiday stress:

-“Eat, drink, and be merry” may be an appropriate adage for the holidays, but it can also wreak havoc on our mental and physical health if done excessively.
-It’s been shown that excessive or binge drinking can worsen depression, and overeating has become a common phenomenon in the past decade, with its own slew of associated psychological problems.
+“Eat, drink, and be merry” may be an appropriate adage for the holidays.
+However, it can also wreak havoc on our mental and physical health if done excessively.
+Excessive or binge drinking can worsen depression.
+Overeating has become a common phenomenon in the past decade — with its own slew of associated psychological problems.
 (Americans gain about one pound over the holidays.)

 Don’t wait until the new year to be mindful of how much alcohol, drugs, or food you are consuming — start today.
 Find opportunities to be physically active and connect with friends over activities that don’t involve alcohol or a culinary feast (although there is nothing inherently wrong with those options).
-By all means, enjoy drinking and eating, but perhaps set a goal to savor what you are consuming, rather than making it your unstated mission to finish the plate of food in front of you, no matter what.
+By all means, enjoy drinking and eating, but perhaps set a goal to savor what you are consuming.
+This is preferable to making it your sacred mission to finish the food in front of you, no matter what.

-For some folks the holidays are a festive and social time, but for others it can be a lonely time due to strained family relationships or to being geographically isolated from loved ones.
-Staying physically active, spending time outside of your home, and volunteering locally can help with lonely feelings that add to holiday stress.
-Social support is critical during this time, and is a proven way to improve mental health.
+For some folks, the holidays are a festive and social time.
+For others, it can be a lonely time due to strained family relationships or being geographically isolated from loved ones.
+Staying physically active, spending time outside of your home, and volunteering can help with lonely feelings that add to holiday stress.
+Social support is critical during this time and is a proven way to improve mental health.
 Additionally, for some of us, reflection on the past year brings up disappointments of unaccomplished goals.
 Acknowledge the disappointment, but don’t get stuck in it.
 It’s important to recognize the things you have done this year rather than focusing on what you have not done.

-Remember that the ups and downs you feel during the holidays are sometimes a temporary stress response to what can be a very stressful time of year.
+Remember that the ups and downs you feel during the holidays are often a temporary stress response to what can be a stressful time of year.
 Making small shifts in your approach to the holidays can help you survive, and even thrive, through this time of year.
 If you need help with some of these skills, it might be a good idea to contact a professional who can provide guidance and support.
-We might not be able to fully control the amount of holiday stress that comes up, but we can certainly learn to manage it in healthy and constructive ways.
+You might cannot fully control the amount of holiday stress that comes up, but we can learn to manage it in healthy and constructive ways.